 Maradona documentary packs plenty of Catholic imagery to go with its soccer

 (FILM REVIEW) There is no other soccer player — perhaps with the exception of Pele — who has had a bigger impact on the sport than Diego Maradona.
-The eponymous documentary directed by Asif Kapadia illustrates the magnitude with which the Argentine-born star impacted the game throughout the 1980s and how soccer’s biggest deity went from heaven to a dramatic fall from grace.
+The eponymous documentary by Oscar-winning director Asif Kapadia illustrates the magnitude with which the Argentine-born star impacted the game throughout the 1980s and how soccer’s biggest deity went from heaven to a dramatic fall from grace.

 That sports figures are worshipped like gods isn’t new.
 Many already consider soccer the world’s biggest religion.
 After all, it is the planet’s most popular sport.
 It’s therefore no surprise that one of the sport’s best players would be elevated to such heights.
 While Maradona led Argentina to a World Cup title in 1986, it was his time playing in the Italian city of Naples that elevated him to god-like status.
 Indeed, before there was Lionel Messi and Cristiano Ronaldo, the best soccer player in the world was Maradona.

 Kapadia’s film, which will be released in select U.S. theaters starting Sept.
 20 and will air on HBO Oct.
 1, chronicles Maradona’s fascinating six-year journey in the Italian city of Naples beginning in 1984.
 With the help of more than 500 hours of footage, Kapadia has managed to produce a masterpiece two-hour documentary.
 In addition to Maradona’s personal videos and photos, Kapadia aptly mixes decades-old footage and interviews to retell Maradona’s life.
 He packs lots of stuff in such a timeframe — and isn’t shy about reveling the religious symbolism his legend took on.